worksap-ate/docker-registry-ui/README.md

 This projecct provides a web UI for [docker-registry](https://github.com/dotcloud/docker-registry).

-This program is written in Javascript, you can find the necessary information from the Docker Registry by simply placing a file to a Web server.
+This program is written in JavaScript, you can find the necessary information from the Docker Registry by simply placing a file to a Web server.

 #### How to Use